Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 Military trials in Pakistan are usually held behind closed doors, depriving civilians of some of their fundamental rights, including the right to hire a lawyer of their choice.

-A wave of violence engulfed the Pakistani capital and other urban areas after Khan’s dramatic arrest in a courtroom.
-Khan’s supporters torched buildings and vehicles and attacked police and army personnel and facilities.
+A wave of violence engulfed the Pakistani capital and other urban areas following the dramatic arrest of Mr Khan in a courtroom.
+Khan’s supporters torched buildings and vehicles and attacked police and army personnel and installations.
 Ten people were killed in the clashes and more than 4,000 were arrested.

-The Supreme Court later ordered Khan’s release and criticized the manner in which he was arrested.
+The Supreme Court later ordered Mr Khan’s release and criticized the manner in which he was arrested.

+At least five people died in the violence after Imran Khan’s arrest.
+(Muhammad Sajjad/AP)

-On Wednesday, a supreme court in Islamabad extended Khans’ bail and protection from arrest until the end of the month.
-However, his legal team fears he could be arrested in old cases.
+On Wednesday, a high court in Islamabad extended Mr Khan’s bail and protection from arrest until the end of the month.
+However, his legal team fears he may be arrested for old cases.

-Khan, 70, was ousted by a vote of no confidence in parliament last year.
+Mr Khan, 70, was ousted by a no-confidence vote in parliament last year.
 He is currently facing more than 100 cases, mostly for incitement to violence, threats against officials and defying a ban on gatherings.
 He is also facing a transplant case with his wife.

-Khan, meanwhile, alleged that some of his supporters had been tortured in police custody and demanded the immediate release of the detainees.
+Mr Khan, meanwhile, alleged that some of his supporters were being tortured in police custody and demanded the immediate release of the detainees.
 He provided no evidence to support these claims.

 |